 Spinal injuries can result in devastating ramifications for an individual.
 Of all the injuries that may be sustained in an accident, those involving the spinal cord tend to be the most tragic.
 The spinal cord is your center of communication from your brain to the rest of your body.
 When these communication lines are harmed, it can result in paralysis.
 In addition to paralysis, other serious conditions can result from a spinal injury, such as loss of bodily functions and chronic pain.

 Spinal cord injuries can alter an individual's life forever.
 It is extremely important that the attorney you hire to represent you or your loved one is highly trained in severe injury cases.
-We at the Lenahan Law Firm are experts in our field and know our way around a personal injury claim.
-If you or a loved one has sustained a serious spinal injury, call our firm at (214) 295-1008 and find out how we can help you.
+We at The Lenahan Law Firm are experts in our field and know our way around a personal injury claim.
+If you or a loved one has sustained a serious spinal injury in Dallas, call our firm at (214) 295-1008 and find out how we can help you.

 "...I was in a car accident that was not my fault in January 2015.
 I had a broken scapula, & multiple broken vertebrae's in my spine.
 I had to have surgery & was hospitalized for a couple days...He worked very hard to make sure that I was compensated financially for all that had happened to me..."